 VI.Cost-effectiveness

-In medical mass production, cost-effectiveness is essential in prototyping and mass production because it ensures that medical devices and implants are affordable for patients and healthcare providers.
+In medical mass production, cost-effectiveness is essential in rapid prototyping and mass production because it ensures that medical devices and implants are affordable for patients and healthcare providers.

 CNC machining is a cost-effective process, especially in prototyping.
 Other manufacturing approaches require the fabrication of custom dies to manufacture parts and products, which can add a high cost (per item) if you are producing on a small scale.
 CNC machining is also inexpensive in mass production because of its efficiency, automation, and consistent quality.